-While that situation would obviously qualify you to open a business credit card, you can also get approved for a small-business credit card with a part-time side hustle, a freelance job, a gig economy job, or even by selling goods on online marketplaces like Etsy, Facebook Marketplace, Craigslist and more.
-In fact, many Americans have what the banks would consider a small business and don’t even realize it.
+While that situation would obviously qualify you to open a business credit card, you can also get approved for a small-business credit card like the Ink Preferred with a part-time side hustle, a freelance job, a gig economy job, or even by selling goods on online marketplaces like Etsy, Facebook Marketplace, Craigslist and more.
+In fact, many Americans have what the banks would consider a small business and don't even realize it.

 Do you have any income from freelance work, or plans to start freelance work?
 You have a business.
 Have you ever sold an item on eBay, Facebook Marketplace, Etsy, or other platforms, or have plans to do so in the future?
 You have a business.